ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Table: Effect of reasoning-effort budget on o3 one-shot accuracy (n = 45). {#tbl:reasoning}

-Three key observations emerge: (1) modern LLMs can match or exceed a trained GIS specialist on this task, (2) supplementing GPT-4.1 with explicit Google-Maps queries **did not** improve accuracy—in fact, the tool-chain variant T-4 performed 30 % worse than its pure-prompt counterpart, and (3) the amount of chain-of-thought the o3 model is allowed to emit has only a marginal effect on accuracy.
+Three key observations emerge: (1) modern LLMs can match or exceed a trained GIS specialist on this task, (2) supplementing gpt-4.1-2025-04-14 with explicit Google-Maps queries **did not** improve accuracy—in fact, the tool-chain variant T-4 performed 30 % worse than its pure-prompt counterpart, and (3) the amount of chain-of-thought the o3-2025-04-16 model is allowed to emit has only a marginal effect on accuracy.

 \clearpage

 ## 6.2 Cost–Accuracy Trade-off

-I next examine the relationship between monetary cost and spatial accuracy.
+Next, the relationship between monetary cost and spatial accuracy is examined.
 Figure \ref{fig:pareto_cost} positions every method on this plane.
-All automated variants dominate the GIS script baseline by two to five orders of magnitude on both dimensions. **GPT-4o** (M-5) delivers the best *dollar-for-accuracy* ratio: **USD 1.09 per 1,000 successfully located grants** at a mean error under 28 km.
+All automated variants dominate the GIS script baseline by two to five orders of magnitude on both dimensions. **gpt-4o-2024-08-06** (M-5) delivers the best *dollar-for-accuracy* ratio: **USD 1.09 per 1,000 successfully located grants** at a mean error under 28 km.

 | ID | Cost / located (USD) | Cost per 1k | Mean error (km) |
 |---|---|---|---|